tebelorg/Tmail/README.md

 TA.Mail is a mailbot to act on incoming emails or perform mass emailing

 # Why This
-1. A mailbot can act on incoming mails, by replying or calling other automation APIs accordingly
+1. A mailbot can act on incoming mails, replying or calling other automation APIs accordingly
-2. For whatever reasons (eg data security), you simply do not want to use email marketing services
+2. For whatever reasons (eg data security), you prefer not to use email marketing services

 # Set Up
 // placeholder for set up section